kdjordan/yodlr/README.md

 ## YODLR Take Home

 ### Front End
-The client application is built using VueJS 3.
-For styling CSS, Tailwind is employed.
+The client application is built using VueJS 3 and Vite.
+For styling with CSS, Tailwind is employed.
 Axios is used for API calls.

 ### Back End
-The server application is written in NodeJS using the Epress Framework.
-There is no DB just a static file holding intial user information.
+The server application is written in NodeJS using the Express Framework.
+There is no DB, just a static file holding intial user information.
 All users added will be removed when the server is halted.
+Some users are provided at startup.

 ### Notes
 The application is fully responsive and handles all basic CRUD operations.